up210902/UP210902_CPP/U2/readme.md

 <div align="justify">

->1.
-Ask the user 6 temperature.
->2.
-If temparures is higher than the previous one, it save it.
->3.
-If temparures is lower than the previous one, it save it.
->4.
-Print the mean, highest and lower temperature.
+Ask 6 temperatures to the user, calculate the average, the minium and the maxium temperature values inputted.
 <div>

 <div align="center">

-## Texts.
+## TESTS
 <div>